 And take your time if you need to!
 There is no rush.
 These posts will remain on the site for you to reference.
 If you use Pinterest, you can pin these to a board for easy access.

 Spend some time in your clean and organized closet.

 Doesn’t it feel so good?

 To guide you, use your curated Pinterest boards and your lifestyle diagram.
 Try to recreate a few of the looks for each of your categories.
-You don’t need to completely copy it, just be inspired by some of the looks you pinned.

 Pro Tip!
 Take pictures of your outfit options and keep them on your phone so they are at your fingertips when you need a reminder.

 As you work through your wardrobe, creating new looks, jot down what you need to create more outfits.

 Maybe an updated shoe would pull several outfits together.

 You might need something as simple as a cami so you can start to wear a lightweight sweater.

 Write down anything that would add more life to your existing wardrobe.